 Section 278b § 3 of the Austrian Criminal Code (CC) defines a terrorist association as a union of more than two people, where no particular organisation or hierarchy is required, for a longer time period aiming at the commitment of terrorist offences listed in sec 278c CC by one or more members of the association.
-According to § 1 leg cit the leader of a terrorist association is punishable by a deprivation of liberty from five up to 15 years, the leader of such an association which confines itself to threaten with terrorist offences is punishable by a deprivation of liberty from five up to 2 leg cit the participation in a terrorist association is punishable by a deprivation of liberty from one up to ten years.
+According to § 1 leg cit the leader of a terrorist association is punishable by a deprivation of liberty from five up to 15 years, the leader of such an association which confines itself to threaten with terrorist offences is punishable by a deprivation of liberty from one up to ten years.
+According to § 2 leg cit the participation in a terrorist association is punishable by a deprivation of liberty from one up to ten years.